ADL-AICC/PENS/PENS_v2.0.0_Draft.md

 illustrative purposes, consider a courier service as a conceptual model for PENS.
-Two parties may use the courier service as a means The purpose of this specification is to fill a gap that currently exists between the creation of content packages by “content authors” and the deployment of those content packages on LMSs by “LMS administrators” where learners may ultimately have access to them.
+Two parties may use the courier service as a means The purpose of this specification is to fill a gap that currently exists between the creation of content packages by "content authors" and the deployment of those content packages on LMSs by "LMS administrators" where learners may ultimately have access to them.
 Without a specification that addresses this gap, the concept of shared content is incomplete: LMSs do not have a means to obtain newly developed, revised or updated content.

-The purpose of this specification is to fill a gap that currently exists between the creation of content packages by “content authors” and the deployment of those content packages on LMSs by “LMS administrators” where learners may ultimately have access to them.
+The purpose of this specification is to fill a gap that currently exists between the creation of content packages by "content authors" and the deployment of those content packages on LMSs by "LMS administrators" where learners may ultimately have access to them.
 Without a specification that addresses this gap, the concept of shared content is incomplete: LMSs do not have a means to obtain newly developed, revised or updated content.

 This specification aims to provide a mechanism whereby content that is capable of being shared can be deployed and thus actually shared in practice.
-It describes a notification scheme that will enable a content creator’s authoring system to announce that a content package is available and ready for transport from a location that it will provide.
+It describes a notification scheme that will enable a content creator's authoring system to announce that a content package is available and ready for transport from a location that it will provide.

 The acronym for this specification is PENS: Package Exchange Notification Services.
-The PENS data model may be extended in the future to include commands in addition to the current “collect” command, which is the first service to be defined.
+The PENS data model may be extended in the future to include commands in addition to the current `collect` command, which is the first service to be defined.
 Data elements and value spaces can be extended as driven by needs and determined in the future by the community of users.